PGA Tour Latinoamérica: 2016 season

-2022 season

 Developmental Series

 In 2013, the tour organized other events from the region into a Developmental Series.
 The top five finishers from each event qualify for the Dev Series Final, and the top fifteen finishers at the Final earn status on PGA Tour Latinoamérica for the following year.
 Events on the Dev Series include the Abierto del Sur, Abierto Norpatagónico, Abierto del Litoral, and Abierto de Venezuela.

 Aruba Cup

-The Aruba Cup is a team tournament first held on December 15–17, 2016 at Tierra del Sol Resort and Country Club.
-A PGA Tour Latinoamérica team plays a PGA Tour Canada team, with ten players in each team.
-PGA Tour Latinoamérica won the inaugural event, 13−7.
+The Aruba Cup was a team tournament first held on December 15–17, 2016 at Tierra del Sol Resort and Country Club.
+A PGA Tour Latinoamérica team played against a PGA Tour Canada team, with ten players in each team.
+PGA Tour Latinoamérica won the inaugural event.